 Diwali: India ignites for the Festival of Light

-As we adjust to dark evenings, India is preparing for one of the most important dates on the Hindu calendar – the five-day Festival of Light.
+Throughout the year India looks forward to one of the most important dates on the Hindu calendar – the five-day Festival of Light.
 Diwali celebrates the triumph of good over evil, and light over dark.

 There are numerous Hindu legends related to Diwali.
 In the north, they celebrate Lord Rama and Sita returning to Ayodhya, after 14 years in exile and a battle against the demon king Ravana.
 In the south, they celebrate the day that Lord Krishna defeated the demon Naakasura.